Shashankss1205/CodeGraphContext/README.md

 ## MCP Client Configuration

-The `cgc setup` command attempts to automatically configure your IDE/CLI.
+The `cgc mcp setup` command attempts to automatically configure your IDE/CLI.
 If you choose not to use the automatic setup, or if your tool is not supported, you can configure it manually.

 Add the following server configuration to your client's settings file (e.g., VS Code's `settings.json` or `.claude.json`):